revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 posterior distributions of branch lengths using a Jukes-Cantor substitution model on a single alignment with a fixed tree topology.
 The Markov chain Monte Carlo (MCMC) algorithm runs for 30000 iterations.
-It uses the alignment `data/alignment.fasta`, and the substitution-like tree `data/substitution.tree`.
+It uses the alignment `data/alignment.fasta`, and the branch-length tree `data/substitution.tree`.
 The output is a file `output/alignment.fasta.trees` containing the 30000 trees from the MCMC chain.